 Window sensors are simple magnet mechanisms that send up alerts if one of your windows is opened while your security system is armed.
+Today, all of the best home security systems will come with window and door sensors to make sure your home will be secure.
 Typically, they’re wireless, easy to install, and useful for a variety of purposes beyond home security.
 Here’s everything you need to know about how these little gadgets work.

 How Do Window Sensors Work?

 Sensors are composed of two parts that line up to form a circuit.
 One part is a magnet and the other is an alarm transmitter.
 When the window opens, it separates the magnetic contact between the two sections, which trips an electrical circuit called a reed switch.
 This sends a signal to your alarm keypad or home security app that someone has opened the window.

 Did You Know: Most burglars come in through the front door, back door, or ground-floor windows.
 It’s a good idea to have sensors covering those key spots.

 How Are Window Sensors Different From Door Sensors?

 Window and door sensors work in the same way.
 In fact, many security providers make a single entry sensor model for both windows and doors; others sell slightly different models for each.
 Either way, both window and door sensors are magnetic devices that monitor whether an entryway is open or closed; window sensors can tell when a window, specifically, is closed or opened.

 Most window sensors are wireless and run on long-lasting batteries.
 They communicate with control panels via transmitters.
 The benefit of wireless sensors is quick and easy DIY installation.